Building a Legacy: How to Help Your Employees Retire with Lasting Impact

 Here are some pointers on what to cover in your conversations and how to execute the planning stages… We think you’ll be in pretty good shape if you go through each step thoughtfully, and with intention:

+- Invite others to participate in the conversation.
 Encourage your team to take an active role in co-managing their longtime colleague’s departure.
 After all, it will be up to them to build on any ideas that weren’t fully explored or take on projects that were not completely fulfilled.
-Not to mention there is also a wealth of knowledge to be harnessed from such a seasoned veteran of the organization, including any pointers or tricks of the trade that may never have been documented electronically or on paper.
-Partner them with more junior employees to leverage technology for retaining long-term knowledge while benefiting from a natural cross-generational mentorship opportunity.
+Not to mention that there is also a wealth of knowledge to be harnessed from such a seasoned veteran of the organization, including any pointers or tricks of the trade that may never have necessarily been documented electronically or on paper.
+It would be a huge loss to the team and to the company if such intangible assets were not successfully passed on.

-Map out some goals for your soon-to-be-retired employees to accomplish on their way out, at least a year or two leading up to their retirement.
+- Create a plan.
+Map out some goals for your soon-to-be-retired employees to hit on their way out, at least a year or two leading up to their retirement.
 Follow up with them to discuss what progress has been made on their legacy initiatives.
 Allow your team to take some time away from their day-to-day routines to accommodate a little mentor-mentee collaboration.

+- Ask questions.
 Is your team engaging in the process?
 How else can they use your support?
 How else can you help them to make valuable contributions?
-Remember to schedule touchpoints with your team to make sure there is follow up and follow through, on the milestones that were set.
+Remember to schedule touchpoints with your team to make sure there is follow up and follow through, on the milestones that were set..